Approximate Lattices in Higher-Rank Semi-Simple Groups: Property (T) for Approximate Subgroups

 \section{Property (T) for Approximate Subgroups}

 We will now give a tentative definition of Property (T) for approximate subgroups.
 Our main goal in doing so is to prove that $\star$-approximate lattices in Kazhdan groups generate a finitely generated subgroup.
-We will achieve this in two steps: we will first prove that a $\star$-approximate lattice in a Kazhdan group has property (T) (Proposition \ref{Proposition: Heredity of property (T)}); then we will show that approximate subgroups with property (T) generate finitely generated groups (Proposition \ref{Proposition: Approximate subgroups with property T are finitely generated}).